Skip to main content Skip to footer

 In 2013, the Massachusetts Institute of Technology released news of a radically new method of green steelmaking.
 Called molten oxide electrolysis (MOE), this method uses electricity to directly separate oxygen from the iron ore and scrap metal.
 The emission released in this case is oxygen instead of CO2.

-It’s not just the lack of carbon emission that makes this method more green.
-It’s also simpler.
+It's not just the lack of carbon emission that makes this method more green.
+It's also simpler.
 Steel production not only involves the blast furnace and coke, but a coke plant to produce the coke from coal, and a sintering plant to convert released iron dust into more products.
 All these release some form of emission.
-And MOE supporters say using hydrogen maintains that complexity which could be tracked by an industrial tablet.
-As pointed out by Adam Rauwerdink, vice president of business development at Boston Metal, which looks to bring MOE to market: “If you’re going to do hydrogen for steel production, you’re ultimately focused on [using] green hydrogen.
+And MOE supporters say using hydrogen maintains that complexity which could be tracked by a rugged industrial tablet.
+As pointed out by Adam Rauwerdink, vice president of business development at Boston Metal, which looks to bring MOE to market: "If you're going to do hydrogen for steel production, you're ultimately focused on [using] green hydrogen.
 Which is using electricity to do electrolysis of water to produce hydrogen.
-So there’s electrolysis involved.
-You’re just adding extra steps because then you’re taking that hydrogen, using that to make a sponge iron and then remelting that to a similar product that we’re producing.
-We think we are simplifying the process.”
+So there's electrolysis involved.
+You're just adding extra steps because then you're taking that hydrogen, using that to make a sponge iron and then remelting that to a similar product that we're producing.
+We think we are simplifying the process."

 Like the hydrogen steel-making process, MOE relies on electrical energy from carbon-emitting oil, gas, and coal power plants.
 Thus Boston Metal is testing the technology in countries with numerous and inexpensive renewable resources like Australia, Canada, and much of Europe.